elastic/stream2es/README.md

 You should now be able to stream twitter with simply `stream2es twitter`.  stream2es will grab the most recent cached credentials from `~/.authinfo.stream2es`.

+## Using ES as a source

+If you use the `es` stream, you can copy indices from one Elasticsearch to another.
+Example:

+        % stream2es es --source http://localhost:9200/wiki --index wiki2 --type page --mappings "$(curl -s localhost:9200/wiki/_mapping)"

 ## Options

         % stream2es --help